goodeb/Presto-Stream-Deck/README.md

 # Overview

 This project provides a code base and example setup that turn the Pimoroni Preso into a stream deck like controller.
 The heart of each custom setup is the definitions JSON file.
 Everything about a button--its location, appearance, and the action it triggers--can be modified in this file.
 Overall setting such as the background color and default font are also defined in this file.
-Advanced users may want to add additional button functionality by adding functions to the button_action_fns.py library script, but changes to the other scripts in this project should not be needed.
+Users that want to add additional button functionality can simply add functions to the button_action_fns.py library script to implement this, but changes to the other scripts in this project should not be needed.

 The code for this project consists of the top level app script, a definitions JSON file, and a few library scripts with useful classes and helper functions.
 The two classes that make this project run are ``FunctionButton`` and ``ButtonSet``. ``FunctionButton`` extends the existing ``Button`` class to draw a box around each button's touch sensitive area and add optional graphic like button labels, images, and color changes.
 It also also adds debounced touch triggering through the ``just_pressed()`` and ``just_released()`` methods.
 Finally, it links each button to a function that defines the action that is taken when the button is pressed. ``ButtonSet`` parses the definitions, calculates the spacing for each page's layout and initializes the buttons.
 It has methods for converting a screen touch into a button action, and functions that buttons can link to to switch between pages of buttons.